open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ![Update from the nation](images/vi-update-publication.png "Dashboard in your localhost")

-- First, click the "Upgrade" button on Manager page and it take you to upgarde page.
+- First, click the "Upgrade" button on Manager page and it take you to upgrade page.
 An update refers to a software update which improves the Planet.
 If you do not see "Upgrade" button then simply carry on.
 - Next, click on "Get Courses" or "Get Resources", under the Manager page.
 It will fetch Courses or Resources provided to community by nation.
 - Last, repeat the process of sending an activities sync to the nation.